-Adopted in 1998, the International Labour Organization's Declaration commits Member States to respect and promote principles and rights in four categories, whether or not they have ratified the relevant Conventions: freedom of association and the effective recognition of the right to institutional fund investors. https://ilpa.org/ equity, venture capital and infrastructure sectors, as well as their investors.
+Adopted in 1998, the International Labour Organization's Declaration commits Member States to respect and promote principles and rights in four categories, whether or not they have ratified the relevant Conventions: freedom of association and the effective recognition of the right to collective bargaining, the elimination of forced or compulsory labour, the institutional fund investors. https://ilpa.org/ equity, venture capital and infrastructure sectors, as well as their investors.
 Invest Europe contributes to policy affecting private capital investment in Europe, providing information on its members' role in the economy and publishing research on industry trends and developments.